-Pro ovide support and information about reducing social isolation while working remotely ovide support and information for employees anxious about leaving the relative safety quarantine ovide training for leadership, supervisors, and employees on recognizing the signs of ess and other mental health emergencies and creating a culture of support and trust Ensure leadership and supervisors understand and validate the stress and other mental health distress issues an employee may be experiencing on- rease connecting with employees as they continue to work remotely, continue to work-site, or return to working on-site.
-Location of work (remote versus on-site) will affect modality of checking in; however, frequent check-ins are important.
-Consider creating peer-led initiatives (e.g. slack channels, support groups).
-Provide training for peer leaders on moderator skills, handling sensitive topics, and more. wh bal ad by example - demonstrate, encourage and support a work and home life balance ile working remotely.
-Working from home or working remotely can challenge the lance of these structures; discuss with HR and supervisors how to be role models and oport healthy habits while working from home Tra ain supervisors and other leaders on how to address "hot topics" such as: An employee tested positive for COVID-19 and coworkers are anxious about their return to the workforce Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.)
+Recognize that stress and mental distraction can pose great hazards to worker safety, and take extra precautions for workers performing high-risk tasks Provide support and information about reducing social isolation while working remotely Provide support and information for employees anxious about leaving the relative safety of quarantine Provide training for all leadership, supervisors, and employees on recognizing the signs of stress and other mental health emergencies and how to create a culture of support and trust ☐ Ensure leadership and supervisors understand and validate the stress and other mental health distress issues an employee may be experiencing

+Increase connecting with employees as they continue to work remotely, continue to work on-site, or return to working on-site.
+Location of work (remote versus on-site) will affect the modality of checking in; however, frequent check-ins are important.
+If there is interest, consider creating peer-led initiatives (e.g. slack channels, support groups) Provide training for peer leaders on moderator skills, handling sensitive topics, and more. working remotely.
+Working from home or working remotely can challenge the b d by example - demonstrate, encourage and support a work and home life balance while king remotely.
+Working from home or working remotely can challenge the balance of these ctures; discuss with HR and supervisors how to be role models and support healthy habits e working from home Train supervisors and other leaders on how to address "hot topics" such as: An employee tested positive for COVID-19 and coworkers are anxious about their return to the workforce Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.)